igvteam/circular-view/README.md

 # circular-view

-A wrapper class for jBrowse genomic circular view component for use by IGV projects.
-This class is tailored for IGV use cases, for general see the jBrowse project:
+A wrapper class for JBrowse genomic circular view component for use by IGV projects.
+This class is tailored for IGV use cases, for general see the JBrowse project:

 * [https://github.com/GMOD/jbrowse-components/tree/main/products/jbrowse-react-circular-genome-view](https://github.com/GMOD/jbrowse-components/tree/main/products/jbrowse-react-circular-genome-view)